noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch-integrations.md

 - daily storage metrics: total & size of objects sans S3 glacier class
   - free and enabled by default
   - avalable in a report once per day

+## Backup

+- monitor AWS Backup metrics by using the aws/backup namespace.
+- category
+  - jobs: e.g. Monitor the number of failed backup jobs within one or more specific backup vaults
+    - metrics: Number of backup, restore, and copy jobs across each state
+    - dimensions: resource type, vault name
+  - Recovery points: e.g. Track the number of deleted and warm and cold recovery points in each backup vault.
+    - metrics: Number of warm and cold recovery points across each state
+    - dimensions: Resource type, vault name